andrew1421lee/remindme/README.md

 ###Optional showcase!
 EventFileWriter.exe is a simply Visual Basic program that provides a GUI for editing the events.csv file.
 Make sure events.csv exists and is formatted properly before launching.

+(psst, it works a charm under Wine.
+Don't tell Balmer)

 ## Customization